waynevanson/dom-ts/readme.md

 |        :x:         | Unimplemented, with no plans to implement. |

 ### Compatibility Table

-We only add functions for methods on interfaces.
-We don't need to add functions that get values.

-Deprecated interfaces and methods are displayed in this list, but are noted as deprecated.
-They will not be implemented.
-Obsolete interfaces and methods are not displayed in this list.

 | Status | Methods                     | Base Interface        | Notes                                                                                       |
 | :----: | :-------------------------- | :-------------------- | :------------------------------------------------------------------------------------------ |